droundy/fac/README.md

 To build fac (assuming you have just cloned fac, and do not have an older version of fac) just run

-    sh build.sh
+    sh build-linux.sh

 This should build fac on an x86-64 linux system.
+You can use build-freebsd.sh to build on freebsd.
 You can then build an optimized version by running

     ./fac